-Curriculum grading: Each LIC term, students are awarded a grade of Honors, High Pass, Pass or Fail, based on a rubric described below.
+Curriculum grading: Each LIC term, students are awarded a grade of Honors, High Pass, Pass or Fail, based on the LIC grading rubric described below.
 Students also earn specialty grades each term in the manner outlined below.

-Final grades are determined by the LIC Director via this rubric:
+Final grades are determined by the LIC director via this rubric: